-Tortilla can be served as a main course or, because it is good served cold, it makes excellent picnic food cut into wedges and wrapped in clingfilm.
+Tortilla, or Spanish omelette, can be served as a main course or, because it is good served cold, it makes excellent picnic food.
 In Spain they serve it as tapas, cut into small cubes and speared with cocktail sticks - lovely with chilled amontillado sherry.
-The Spanish also serve tortilla sandwiched between chunks of crusty bread - sounds yummy but very fattening!

-First of all, peel and cut the onion in half, then thinly slice each half and separate the layers into half-moon shapes.
-Now thinly pare the potatoes using a potato peeler and slice them into thin rounds - you have to work pretty quickly here because you don't want the slices to brown.
-When they are sliced, rub them in a clean tea cloth to get them as dry as possible.
+Thinly pare the potatoes using a potato peeler and slice them into thin rounds; work quickly because you don't want the slices to brown.
+Rub the slices in a clean tea towel to dry them.

 Meanwhile, break the eggs into a large bowl and, using a fork, whisk them lightly – it's important not to overbeat them.
 Finally, add some seasoning.
-When the onions and potatoes are cooked, quickly transfer them to the eggs in the bowl.
+Tip the onions and potatoes into the eggs in the bowl.

 Put the frying pan back on the heat, add the rest of the oil and turn the heat back up to medium.
-Then mix the potato and eggs thoroughly before pouring the whole lot into the frying pan and turning the heat down to its lowest setting immediately.
+Mix the potatoes and eggs thoroughly before pouring them into the frying pan and turning the heat down to its lowest setting.
 Now forget all about French omelettes and be patient, because it's going to take 20–25 minutes to cook slowly, uncovered.

 Every now and then draw the edge in gently with a palette knife, as this will give it a lovely rounded edge.
 When there is virtually no liquid egg left on the surface of the omelette, turn it over to cook the other side.
 To do this, place a flat lid or plate over the pan, carefully invert both so that the omelette is on the lid or plate.
 Put the pan back on the heat and use the palette knife to gently ease the omelette back in.
 Give it about 2 minutes more, then turn the heat off and leave it for a further 5 minutes to settle.
 It should then be cooked through but still moist in the centre.
 Serve hot or cold, cut in wedges, with a salad and a glass of Rioja – it's brilliant.